bigbluebutton/greenlight/README.md

   * Invite others to the meeting
   * Join a meeting

-Furthermore, if you configure GreenLight to use either Google or Twitter for authentication (via OAuth2), users can login to record meetings and manage recordings.
+Furthermore, if you configure GreenLight to use either Google, Twitter (both via OAuth2) or LDAP for authentication, users can login to record meetings and manage recordings.

 ## Overview video